25th April 2018

 What inspired you to research this particular type of leukaemia?

-My research at King’s led me to identify a new therapeutic approach for patients affected by other leukemias.
-Unfortunately, the treatment would not work on Mixed Lineage Leukemia.
+My research at King’s led me to identify a new therapeutic approach for patients affected by other leukaemias.
+Unfortunately, the treatment would not work on Mixed Lineage Leukaemia.
 It made me think that we must study this disease in greater detail because this cancer is so unique.

 It is fantastic that Leuka can support your research with the John Goldman Fellowship.
 How has the Leuka grant helped you?
 Is there anything you’re doing that you couldn’t have done without it?

 Leuka support has been instrumental for starting my independent research programme.
 This is one of the most crucial and challenging stages in the career of a scientist.
 I had a research plan but no funding to pursue it.
 There is no other programme that invests in brilliant new ideas the way the John Goldman Fellowship scheme does.

 The grant gave me the funding necessary to hire a post-doctoral researcher and is helping us to realise my ideas.
 On top of this my institution, the University of Roehampton, match-funded the Leuka grant, meaning I also have a post-doctoral researcher and a PhD student that share with me the ambition of finding a new treatment for Mixed Lineage Leukaemia.

 It all sounds very positive.
 What do you hope to do after the fellowship?

 I hope to carry on the legacy of John Goldman and to contribute scientific advances into clinical practice one day.
 The Leuka funding will act as a catalyser and will help me generate the data necessary for applying for further funding and for attracting new collaborators and investors to extend this research to further help patients with MLL.